Have you been diagnosed with a brain tumour? Order your free information pack.

-This award will promote the development of multidisciplinary collaborations to design interventions to improve quality of life for children and young adults (up to 25 years old) living with a brain tumour, with funding available to support the most promising projects.
+This award will promote the development of multidisciplinary collaborations to design interventions aimed at improving rehabilitation and/or prehabilitation for adults living with a low grade brain tumour, with funding available to support the most promising projects.

 Key Dates